 Conclusion

 A car feeling floaty at high speeds is usually caused by points with tyres, suspension, alignment, weight distribution, or aerodynamics.
-Regular maintenance, proper tyre care, and level loading can significantly improve stability.
+Regular maintenance, proper tyre care, and class loading can significantly improve stability.

-Adjusting or inspecting these parts helps the car feel better-planted and more responsive.
+Adjusting or inspecting these parts aids the car feel better-planted and more responsive.
 Staying proactive with checks assures safer and more confident highway driving.